-Three (3) of the soil probes (SP-19, SP-21 and SP-22) will be advanced and finished as temporary monitoring wells after soil sampling and designated as MW-9 through MW-11, respectively.
-The locations of the temporary monitoring wells are also shown on Figure 4 - Proposed Sampling Plan.
-The monitoring wells are intended to characterize the groundwater quality underneath the western portion of the existing building and to determine the horizontal groundwater flow beneath the Site.
+Eight (8) of the soil probes (RI-SP-4 through RI-SP-11) will be advanced and finished as temporary monitoring wells after soil sampling and designated as RI-

+MW-1 through RI-MW-8, respectively.
+An off-site monitoring well, designated as RI-OMW-1, will be installed on the sidewalk along Union Street.
+The "Existing Monitoring Well" located on the sidewalk along Third Avenue will be sampled as well.
+The locations of the temporary monitoring wells are also shown on Figure 8 - Proposed Sampling Plan.
+The monitoring wells are intended to characterize the groundwater quality underneath the western portion of the existing building, to determine the horizontal groundwater flow beneath the Site and to evaluate potential off-site mitigation.